aws-samples/aws-cdk-pipelines-datalake-infrastructure/README.md

     }? (y/n)y
     ```

-    Expected output 1:

-    ✅  Environment aws://deployment_account_id/us-east-2 bootstrapped.
+ 1. Expected output 1: In your terminal, you see ✅  Environment aws://deployment_account_id/us-east-2 bootstrapped.

-    Expected output 2: you will see a stack created in your deployment account as follows
+ 1. Expected output 2: you see a stack created in your deployment account as follows

     ![bootstrap_central_deployment_account](./resources/bootstrap_central_deployment_account_exp_output.png)

- 1. Setup AWS Configuration for Dev account
+ 1. Expected output 3: you see an S3 bucket created in central deployment account.
+The name is like ```cdk-hnb659fds-<assets-deployment_account_id>-us-east-2```

+ 1. Before you bootstrap **dev** account, set environment variable

     ```{bash}
-    export AWS_PROFILE=dev_account_profile
+    export AWS_PROFILE=replace_it_with_dev_account_profile_name_b4_running
     ```

- 1. Bootstrap dev account.
-Run the below command.
+ 1. Bootstrap **dev** account

     **Important:** Your configured environment *must* target the Dev account